Creating a Virtual Studio

-Audio servers that are not public are only visible by their subscribers.
+Studios that are not public are only visible by their subscribers.
 To add a subscriber, enter their name (or email address, which usually works better) into the "Search for user" input field.
-This will search all users of Virtual Studio and display a list of matches.
+This will search all Virtual Studio users and display a list of matches.
 Click to select the name of the subscriber you would like to add, and then click on the green "INVITE USER" button.
 This will allow the subscriber to view the server and approve or reject the invite by clicking a button next to their name in the subscribers list.

-By default, subscribers will not be able to modify any server settings or invite other subscribers.
+By default, subscribers will not be able to modify any studio settings or invite other subscribers.
 You can grant them permission to do these things by enabling the "Admin" toggle located next to their name.
-Note that admins can also start and extend the time for servers, and the server's owner (or creator) is responsible for any charges they incur.
+Note that admins can also start and extend the time for studios, and the studio's owner (or creator) is responsible for any charges they incur.

 Connected Audio Devices

 All Virtual Studio audio devices that are connected an audio server will be displayed next to the device owner's name using a headphone icon.

 If a device is configured to be connected, but for whatever reason is not communicating with the server, its headphone icon will be displayed using a grey icon.
 Note that this will always be the case when the server is not Running.